What is Apple Spatial Audio? What devices support it, and is it like Dolby Atmos?

 (Image credit: Future)

-In short, yes.
-Sonos confirmed on 28th March 2023 that the Era 300 speaker, Arc and Beam Gen 2 soundbars will be the first products outside of Apple's ecosystem to support spatial audio tracks on Apple Music.
-It's a welcome confirmation: the Arc and Beam Gen 2 already supported Dolby Atmos playback with TVs and movies and the Era 300 was originally set to launch with only Amazon Music Unlimited's Dolby Atmos tracks supported.
-With Apple Music's large library of spatial audio tracks available, it's great to see both brands come to an agreement to deliver more choices to their listeners.
+The answer is yes!
+Sonos confirmed on 28th March 2023 that the Era 300, plus its Arc and Beam Gen 2 soundbars, would become the first products outside of Apple's ecosystem to support spatial audio tracks on Apple Music.
+It was a welcome confirmation: the Arc and Beam Gen 2 already supported Dolby Atmos playback with TVs and movies, and the Era 300 was originally set to launch with only Amazon Music Unlimited's Atmos tracks supported.
+With Apple Music's large library of spatial audio tracks available, it's great to see both brands delivering more choices to their customers through this agreement.

-The Era 300 was designed specifically for the playback of spatial audio and is a direct (albeit more expensive) rival to Apple's own HomePod 2.
-Sonos's effort has impressed us even more when playing Dolby Atmos tracks, with the Era 300 delivering the most convincing spatial audio experience with music yet.
-It's more immersive, with the HomePod 2 sounding small-scaled in comparison when using the same spatial audio tracks.
+The Era 300 was designed specifically for spatial audio playback and is a direct (albeit more expensive) rival to Apple's own HomePod 2.
+Sonos's efforts are certainly impressive, with the Era 300 delivering the most convincing spatial audio music experience we've heard yet.
+It's more immersive than the HomePod 2, which sounds comparatively small-scaled when playing the same spatial audio tracks.

 We said in our Era 300 review: "The ‘spatial audio’ effect, for the most part, doesn’t feel separate from the original musical intent; it simply sounds more immersive – something we’ve not encountered before with so much enthusiasm.
 How well the effect is communicated does vary depending on the song and how it’s been mixed for spatial audio, however."

-As Apple's Spatial Audio becomes more and more ubiquitous (and is inspiring many other brands to adopt this immersive format in different ways), we can see it becoming a fixture in future products from now on.
+As Apple's spatial audio becomes more and more ubiquitous (and is inspiring many other brands to adopt this immersive format in different ways), we can see it becoming a typical fixture in future products from now on.

 MORE: